Jail and Inmate Search in Oklahoma

 The state has an Oklahoma prison inmate search tool that you can use to find someone incarcerated in the state prison or jail.
 You can search using a name, birth date or prison ID.
 You will see a list of search results with thumbnail images, ID, name, gender, race, date of birth and the facility where they are held.
 You can click on each one to see more details such as physical description, aliases, facility information and a list of their offenses and sentencing.
 You can also use an Oklahoma inmate search online to find someone and learn even more about them.

 Creating Public Jail Records

-Creating Oklahoma jail records is part of the process for administrators for the Department of Corrections agency.
+Creating OK jail records is part of the process for administrators for the Department of Corrections agency.
 Every time something happens to a prisoner incarcerated in the state, more forms and paperwork must be filled out and added to the file.
-Even though Oklahoma creates paper files, they also keep everything online in a massive database to keep all inmates and those on parole safe and secure.
+Even though the state creates paper files, they also keep everything online in a massive database to keep all inmates and those on parole safe and secure.
 These jail records are shared with all other law enforcement agencies to keep everyone informed and on the same page.

 Criminal Justice Quick Facts

 The number of Oklahoma prisoners at the year-end of 2016 was 26,871, that saw a 5.9% decrease compared to the previous year.
 Females made up 11.3% of prison population while the number of male prisoners counted 23,834 in 2016.